Best Small-Business Billing and Invoicing Software 2020

 Along with supporting multiple payment gateways, Hiveage also offers a feature for setting up teams, which lets you share the invoicing load with your team.

 What else is there to love about Hiveage?
-All of its plans include an unlimited number of clients, bills, invoices, and estimates.
-Hiveage’s prices increase and decrease depending on the number of recurring profiles (automatic client invoicing) and auto-billing profiles (automatic customer credit card charging).
-The Starter plan is $15 per month, which includes 250 recurring billing profiles and 50 auto-billing profiles.
+All of its plans include an unlimited number of bills, invoices, and estimates.
+Hiveage’s prices are broken down by the number of clients you have and team members you want to use the software.
+The Starter plan is $16 per month, which includes 50 clients and unlimited recurring billing.
 Compare that to FreshBooks’ meager five clients for $15 and you can see why else Hiveage stands out.

 Not sure you want to sign up for a Hiveage plan?
 Try out Hiveage’s free invoice generator to start getting paid faster.